rackerlabs/support-how-to/content/how-to/cloud-servers/install-nginx-on-fedora/index.md

 ### Test Nginx

-After you install the package and open the firewall port or ports, Nginx should display its default webpage.
+After you install the package and open the firewall port or ports, Nginx should display its default web page.
 You can see this by typing your IP address in your web browser.
 You should see a splash page with the Nginx logo and a "Welcome to Nginx" message.
 If you do not see this, double-check that the IP address is correct, Nginx is running, and the firewall settings are correct.